-The Arizona Department of Education will leverage the use of one Comprehensive Needs Assessment process at the school and LEA system level.
-This process will serve to streamline and replace the multiple needs assessments currently required across grant programs.
-The Comprehensive Needs Assessment will be used by schools and LEAs to inform the development of local Comprehensive Strategic Plans.

-The needs assessment will be aligned to the following Arizona Principles of Effective Schools:
+The Arizona Department of Education will leverage the use of a Comprehensive Needs Assessment process at the school and LEA system level.
+The needs assessment will be aligned to the following Arizona Indicators of Effective Schools:

-- 1. Effective Leadership
+- 1. Strong, Effective Leadership

-- 2. Effective Teachers and Instruction
+- 2. Effective Teachers

-- 3. Effective Organization of Time
+- 3. Additional Instructional Time

-- 4. Effective Curriculum
+- 4. Strengthen Instructional Program Based on Student Needs

-- 5. Data Culture
+- 5. Data Informs Instruction

-- 6. Conditions, Climate and Culture
+- 6. School Environment Focused on Achievement / Non-Academic Factors Affecting Student Achievement, and

-- 7. Family and Community Engagement
+- 7. Engaging Families and Communities

 The school level Comprehensive Needs Assessment will guide schools through a structured process of locally reviewing both quantitative and qualitative data and information that will help identify local areas of strength and challenges, providing actionable information to inform the development of the school's Comprehensive Strategic Plan.
-The school level process will further be guided by their LEA's locally defined mission and vision.

-The LEA-level Comprehensive Needs Assessment will be informed by the local Comprehensive Needs Assessment(s) completed by an LEA's school(s) and locally defined mission and vision.
+The LEA-level Comprehensive Needs Assessment will be informed by the local Comprehensive Needs Assessment(s) completed by an LEA's school(s).
 The LEA-level Comprehensive Needs Assessment will further serve to identify and aggregate quantitative and qualitative data to help identify system trends, indicating strengths and challenges.
 These data will then inform LEA-level system areas of focus for the LEA Comprehensive Strategic Plan.